 To be admitted to Honours study you must satisfy subject and College of Arts requirements and obtain grades of at least B3 and C3 (or C3 and B3) for English Language and Linguistics 2A and 2B at the first sitting.
+In addition you must also obtain a D3 or above in either English Literature 1A and 1B or Scottish Literature 1A and 1B.
 Alternatively, students who take English Language and Linguistics 1A and 1B in their second year of study and obtain an average GPA of at least 18, with neither grade below B2, will be qualified to enter Junior Honours.
+In addition you must also obtain a D3 or above in either English Literature 1A and 1B or Scottish Literature 1A and 1B.